-To better investigate the relevancy of the protection measures considered in the project, has been organized a field visit including two civil engineers and a resource-person who has a great experience in coastal management.
+Field missions were organized with aim to identifying aquaculture potentials in the Dionewar village with the aim of exploring the sites due to host the aquaculture infrastructures, but also to better investigate the relevancy of the protection measures considered in the project.
+Some of these missions included two civil engineers and a resource-person who has a great experience in coastal management.
 The technical design of these measures was discussed extensively, as well as cost-related aspects.